 The second method is all-grain brewing.
 That’s where you start with malted grain and extract the sugars yourself using a process known as ‘mashing.’
 Think of it like making a really huge batch of barley tea.
 You toss all the grain into a large container and keep it at a constant temperature until all the starch turns to sugar.
 It’s a labor-intensive process and requires more equipment, but purists say it yields a better product.
 In my humble opinion, it’s not the place to start, especially if you’re dipping your toe.
 There are also hybrid methods where you use extracts and grains, but those come later.

 As stated earlier, extract brewing is simpler than all grain.
 How much simpler?
 Well, for starters you won’t need to know terms like ‘mash tun’ or ‘sparge tank’ or ‘steep’ (maybe).
-You will finish in an average of 2.5 – 3 hours instead of the 6 or so you’ll need for all-grain.
+You will finish in approximately 2.5 – 3 hours instead of the 6 or so you’ll need for all-grain.
 It is the most basic brewing process you can find.

 The steeping bag only goes into the water when it reaches the proper temperature.
 Too cold and the starch won’t convert to sugar.
 Too hot and it starts to release something called tannic acid (tannins) that make your beer taste bad, and your mouth feel fuzzy.
 That’s good for red wine.
 Not so much for beer.
 I usually tie the steeping bag to the stir spoon so that the bag dangles into the water but can be retrieved without trouble.